Bloggbild för: 5 Vegan Omega-3 Supplements from Algae - 100% Free from Fish, Nuts, Seeds & ALA

 Opti3

 Opti3 is cultivated under controlled conditions in stainless steel tanks.
 When the algae cells are mature, they burst through an enzymatic process to release the oil, and this oil is then separated from the water and cell biomass.
-Vegetology does not use solvents or chemicals in the process but uses physical separation.
+The manufacturer does not use solvents or chemicals in the process; it is physical separation.
 They add antioxidants to protect the oil – these are also natural.

 Opti3 Complete Omega 3